Best Portable SSD

 - Skip it if you are not a Mac user

-The Best External Portable SSD - FAQ
+FAQ about Best External Portable SSD

 Why do I need an external SSD?

 A portable drive can be used to back up important information or to offload your primary drive.
 Today's devices provide enough speed to process photos and edit content immediately on an external SSD.
-From the Samsung T7 Touch to the WD My Passport SSD, all models in our ranking are small and lightweight, so you can always carry them with you.
+From the Samsung T7 Touch to the WD My Passport SSD, all models in my ranking are small and lightweight, so you can always carry them with you.

 What's the difference between an SSD and a regular hard drive?